 Diego \di(e)-go\ as a boys' name is pronounced dee-AY-go.
-It is of Spanish origin.
-Variant of James (Hebrew) "he who supplants".
+It is of Spanish and Hebrew origin, and the meaning of Diego is "he who supplants".
+Variant of James.
 The Mexican peasant to whom the Virgin of Guadalupe appeared was named Juan Diego.
 Painter Diego Rivera.

 For more information, see also the related boy name Santiago.

 Diego has 27 more alternative forms via James: Diogo, Giacomo, Hamish, Iago, Jacob, Jacques▼, Jago, Jagu, Jaime, Jaimey, Jaimie, Jame, Jameson, Jamey▼, Jamie▼, Jamison, Jascha, Jayme, Jaymes, Jaymie, Jem, Jemmy, Jim▼, Jimbo, Jimmie▼, Jimmy and Seamus.

 Diego is a somewhat popular first name for men (#640 out of 1220, Top 52%) and an even more popular surname for both adults and children (#7941 out of 150436, Top 5%).
 (2000 U.S. Census)